Logimethods/nats-connector-gatling/README.md

 #### Releases

-The NATS Gatling connector is currently BETA.
+The first version (0.1.0) of the NATS Gatling connector has been released.
+It hovewer probably still needs some more testing to be fully validated.

 #### Snapshots